marktonneson/demo-usbguard/DemoWalkThru.md

   * It will step thru creating custom rules
   * Also modifies config to allow non-root users to use usbguard
 * Test non-root user
+  * Remove any USB device from previous steps
   * Reinstate original configuration
 	```
 	# usbguard generate-policy > /etc/usbguard/rules.conf